exercism/python/docs/TRACEBACKS.md

 ```

 The level is configured as `INFO` because the default level is `WARNING`.
-For a persistent log, the logger can be configured to use a file, like so:
+For a persistent log, the logger can be configured to write to a file, like so:

 ```python